moniafavaro/news/README.md

-## MONTANnews - Website tour
+## MONTANnews

 https://user-images.githubusercontent.com/60261970/147978301-07d90d64-2740-45d9-b534-11699398e0ed.mp4

-# Description

-First pair programming project with GA.
+## Goal

-Designed a news website aggregator where you can see the top news in the UK, using JavaScript, ReactJS and CSS.
+Design a news website aggregator where you can see the top news in the UK, using JavaScript, ReactJS and CSS.
 Timeframe: 48 hours.

-# Deployment
+## Deployment

 The website can be viewed here, however, we have found out that the api only works locally: